 Woodford Humane Society is a small organization with a home-town mentality.
 Our dedicated staff know the animals by name, and get to know each of them as individuals during their time here, which can be as short as a single day or as long as a few years; we place no time limit on the stay of any animal in our care.
-With the help of our veterinary partners at VCA Woodford Animal Hospital and our CHAMPS Emergency Medical Fund, we treat any injury or illness that we possibly can.
+With the help of our veterinary partners at Eckert Veterinary Hospital and our CHAMPS Emergency Medical Fund, we treat any injury or illness that we possibly can.
 We have helped animals recover from gunshot wounds and road injuries, treated cases of parvo and heartworms, and nursed dogs and cats back to health from everything from a cold to an amputation.

 Our placement rate is over 95%.

 When it’s time for an animal to go home, we do our very best to make the right match – but we also provide options in case things don’t work out.
 Our Foster to Adopt program gives adopters a week to test the waters and make sure their new pet is healthy and a good fit for their home.
 We provide every adopter with a free veterinarian visit at participating clinics following adoption, and Eckert Veterinary Hospital has already cared for almost every animal by the time they are adopted.